DNWMNCR/JavaForSmallTeams/tests/200_think_units_not_methods.md

 ## Think Units, Not Methods

-Each behaviour that a unit test describes should normally relate to the overall *unit* rather than the responsibilities of an individual method.
+Each behavior that a unit test describes should normally relate to the overall *unit* rather than the responsibilities of an individual method.

 ### What is a Unit?